dotnet/AspNetCore.Docs/docs/contribute/style-guide.rst

 .. code-block:: c#
    :linenos:
    :emphasize-lines: 3
-   :caption: The Foo() method
-   :name: Foo Method

 	public void Foo()
 	{
 		// Foo all the things!
 	}

-.. note:: ``caption`` and ``name`` will result in a code-block not being displayed if these are used on Sphinx prior to version 1.3.
+.. note:: ``caption`` and ``name`` will result in a code-block not being displayed due to our builds using a Sphinx version prior to version 1.3.
 If you don't see a code block displayed above this note, it's most likely because the version of Sphinx is < 1.3.

 Images
 ^^^^^^